Darshk03/Sign-Language-Recognition-Translation-Web-App/README.md

 ## 👨‍💻 Developer Notes

-- No virtual environment or requirements file is mandatory, but using one is recommended for isolation.
+- Using a virtual environment is recommended for isolation.
 - For video features, ensure you have `opencv-python` and related libraries installed.
 - For hand detection, `mediapipe` is required.
 - For deep learning, `tensorflow` and `keras` are used.